adamsol/Pyxell/docs/why-pyxell.md

 Though this may seem as a problem similar to dealing with unexpected `null` values, which Pyxell tries to solve, uninitialized variables are actually not so common.
-Since it's not possible to handle them in any way, it makes no sense to pass them deliberately to another function or class like with `null` values.
+Since it's not possible to handle them in any way, it makes no sense to pass them deliberately to another function or class like `null` values.
 An uninitialized object is always a programming error that must be fixed on the caller side.

 ### No guaranteed moment of destructor call